Driver and Vehicle Licensing Agency: Sale of details

-In 2010 it was revealed that the DVLA had sold drivers' details from the database to certain private parking enforcement companies run by individuals with criminal records.
-The DVLA sells details to companies for £2.50, but it was found that the agency had sold some of these to a business which had been fined weeks before for unfair business practices.
+In 2010 it was revealed the DVLA had sold drivers' details from the database to certain private parking enforcement companies run by individuals with criminal records.
+The DVLA sells details to companies for £2.50 per record, but it was found the agency had sold some of these to a business which had been previously fined for unfair business practices.

 Complaints resolution

 The DVLA handled 12,775 complaints in the year 2015/16, of which it failed to resolve 14.9% at first contact.
 Overall complaints for that year were down by 6.5%.
-The DVLA 'customer service excellence standard' was retained.
+The DVLA customer service excellence standard was retained.
 No details were provided on how this was measured.
-Customer satisfaction levels varied between 76% to 97% in the four categories surveyed; vehicle registration, driver licence renewal, vehicle taxation, driver medical transactions.
+Customer satisfaction levels varied between 76% and 97% in the four categories surveyed; vehicle registration, driver licence renewal, vehicle taxation, driver medical transactions.
 No data was provided in respect of complaints about the SORN scheme or other fines levied.

 Data Processing

-On 13th June 2022, the Information Commissioner published an Opinion in which he stated that DVLA had been releasing the details of vehicle keepers to parking companies under the wrong ground.
-DVLA had been releasing these under Article 6(1)(c) UK GDPR (legal duty) but the ICO advised that DVLA should have relied on Article 6(1)(e) (public task).
+On 13 June 2022, the Information Commissioner published an Opinion in which he stated the DVLA had been releasing the details of vehicle keepers to parking companies under the wrong ground.
+The DVLA had been releasing these under Article 6(1)(c) UK GDPR (legal duty) but the ICO advised the DVLA should have relied on Article 6(1)(e) (public task).
 The significance of this is that, unlike Article 6(1)(c), Article 6(1)(e) includes a right to object to this processing, as set out in Article 21.
-However, the Information Commissioner also stated that DVLA can refuse objections under Article 21 because they are processing the information ‘for the establishment, exercise or defence of legal claims’.
+However, the Information Commissioner also stated the DVLA can refuse objections under Article 21 because they are processing the information "for the establishment, exercise or defence of legal claims".

-The Information Commissioner’s Office’s website states: “retrospectively switching lawful basis is likely to be inherently unfair to the individual and lead to breaches of accountability and transparency requirements”.
+The Information Commissioner's Office's website states: "retrospectively switching lawful basis is likely to be inherently unfair to the individual and lead to breaches of accountability and transparency requirements".

 Unacceptable Levels of Service

-On 17th March 2023, a report by the Public Accounts Committee was published which was critical of DVLA.
+On 17 March 2023, a report by the Public Accounts Committee was published which was critical of the DVLA.
 Three million paper applications for driving licences involving fitness to drive resulted in long delays.
 This resulted in some people losing their jobs; others lost income and became isolated and depressed.
-This was made worse by difficulties making contact with DVLA.
-The Committee found that between April 2020 and March 2022 around 60 million calls about driving licences went unanswered, 94% of the total the DVLA receive.
+This was made worse by difficulties making contact with the DVLA.
+The committee found that between April 2020 and March 2022 around 60 million calls about driving licences went unanswered, 94% of the total the DVLA receive.

 In popular culture

-The DVLC in Swansea is regularly referred to in the BBC political sitcom Yes, Minister.
+The DVLC in Swansea is regularly referred to in the BBC political sitcom Yes Minister, usually as a remote and unfavourable location.
 Bernard Woolley is regularly threatened with reassignment there.
 In the episode "Big Brother", Jim Hacker is scheduled to give an address there.